kajott/TrackMeister/README.md

 The following locations are searched for configuration files:
 - `tmcp.ini` in the program's directory (i.e. directly next to `tmcp.exe`)
 - `tmcp.ini` in the currently opened module file's directory
-- a file with the same name as the currently opened module file, but with `.tmcp` as a suffix; for example, for `foo.mod`, the configuration file will be `foo.tmcp`
+- a file with the same name as the currently opened module file, but with an extra suffix of `.tmcp`; for example, for `foo.mod`, the configuration file will be `foo.mod.tmcp`

 The configuration files can contain multiple sections, delimited by lines containing the section name in square brackets, `[like so]`.
 The following sections are evaluated, and all other sections are ignored:
 - the unnamed section at the beginning of the file